martindrlik/play/README.md

 **Experimental**: Note that if the {specified/path} starts with `notify/`, for instance `/upload/notify/foo`, message (URL) will be produced to configured kafka topic.

+**Experimental**: Note that if the {specified/path} starts with `subscribe/`, for instance `/upload/subscribe/foo`, `foo` will be subscribed to consume `-kafka-consumer-topic`, in other words `foo` will be called for any new messages that are pulled from that topic.
+It still can be called as other "uploaded api".

 ## Example

 Start play web server.
 Create a go file called `hello.go` with following or similar content.
 Note that it is only expected to be main package with Main function.